2007-2014 Toyota FJ Cruiser

 Note: Some FJ models have a transducer-based headliner speaker system that's integrated with the roof panels.
 Unless you're already planning to spend a massive amount of money customizing your FJ from top to bottom, you don't even want to think about the cost of tearing out the headliner and replacing these small (but effective) speakers.

 Give Toyota credit for offering optional factory systems that came complete with subwoofers.
 Any sub is better than no sub, of course, but if you're serious about bass, you'll still want to upgrade the factory 8" models.
 Whether you have a "standard" sub or a JBL model, you'll find it neatly packaged on the right side of the rear compartment.

 If you want extra boom without losing cargo room, you'll want to investigate the JL Audio Stealthbox.
 This custom-fit subwoofer enclosure houses a 12" JL sub, so you'll get plenty of thump for your efforts.
 It's designed to fit perfectly in that right rear corner space, whether there's a factory sub enclosure there or not.
 The installation requires some effort – you'll have to drill some holes and deal with other installation challenges – but it's well within the range of the average car audio do-it-yourselfer.
 When in doubt, it's best to leave the job to your local car audio installation shop.

 There's plenty of space for a sub box in the FJ's rear compartment, of course.
-It'll hold up to a 42" W x 20" H x 24"/33" D (top/bottom) enclosure, so you can build something pretty impressive back there, if you choose to.
-It all depends on how much of that rear compartment you need for storage, and how much bass you want.
+It'll hold up to a 42" W x 20" H x 24"/33" D (top/bottom) enclosure, so you can build something pretty impressive if you want to.
+It all depends on how much storage you need and how much bass you want.